 Greg Metz, construction codes education coordinator: (651) 284-5884

-The morning session of DLI's Residential and Commercial Energy Code Specifics seminar will focus on Residential Energy Code compliance, foundations and insulation systems, waterproofing, insulation, durability, common mistakes and how to submit documents for foundations and insulation systems when applying for permits.
+The morning session of DLI's Residential and Commercial Energy Code seminar focuses on Residential Energy Code compliance, foundations and insulation systems, waterproofing, insulation, durability, common mistakes and how to submit documents for foundations and insulation systems when applying for permits.

 Minnesota Accessibility Advanced Training - Residential Occupancies